mattrude/pgpkeyserver/README.md

 ## Installing Jekyll
 Since Jekyll only needs to be installed on your build system.
 Below are a few quick how-to's how setting up your build system.

-### Installing Jekyll on Ubuntu
+### Installing Ruby on Ubuntu
-On Ubuntu 14.04 LTS, you first need ruby installed on your setup, we will also install the dev packets.
+On Ubuntu 14.04 LTS, you first need ruby installed on your setup, we will also install the development kit.

     apt-get install git ruby ruby-dev ruby-dir